 - In countries where surrogacy arrangements are legal, a birth certificate will usually name you as the legal parents (in that country).

 - The English legal position on parentage is different (see “Are we the legal parents?” below).

 - No – not under English law.
 The surrogate mother is the legal mother of the child (in English law) even if she has no genetic connection to the child.
 She will remain the legal mother until / unless a Parental Order or an Adoption Order is made in your favour.

-- If the surrogate mother is married, her husband (or civil partner) is regarded in English law as the legal second parent of the child (unless he/she didn’t agree to the surrogacy arrangement).
+- If the surrogate mother is married, her husband or wife (or civil partner) is regarded in English law as the legal second parent of the child (unless he/she didn’t agree to the surrogacy arrangement).
 If the surrogate mother is unmarried, it is possible for the intended father to be treated as the legal father if he is the genetic father or if he is nominated as the other legal parent when the child is born.